 How Much Does it Cost?

-As of the early fall of 2021, prices for the Aerial Obstacle Course are the following:
+As of the early 2022, prices for the Aerial Obstacle Course were the following:

 - Kids’ Course – $54.99

 - Advanced Course – $59.99